varvelac/biz-int/README.md

 # Astro + React + Tailwind

 ## Repo Purpose
-Creating an App that will host a bunch of functionality from a new quiz app for my wife, a few power bi reports, and other stuff as well.
+Creating an App that will host a bunch of feature pages.
+From a new quiz app for my wife to a few power bi reports, and other stuff
 I'll be using a nest.js backend to keep the functionality well scoped in modules.

 ## Install
-npm i
+`npm i`

 ## Run
-npm run start
+`npm run start`